Degrees and pathways for Aboriginal and Torres Strait Islander secondary school students and non-school leavers.

 The University offers two undergraduate degrees that have been specifically developed for Indigenous students, the Bachelor of Arts (Extended) and the Bachelor of Science (Extended).

 These programs provide Indigenous students who have not obtained the results for direct entry into the Bachelor of Arts or Bachelor of Science degrees with the opportunity to undertake their studies in a supported environment over a four-year period.

 The first year is a foundation year where students will be offered the relevant support needed to transition into University life.
 In their second year, students will have the opportunity to choose their major in either Arts of Science just as you would in a standard undergraduate degree.

 Student who are enrolled in the extended programs will have the option to live on campus at one of the University’s Residential Colleges.

-If potential Aboriginal and/or Torres Strait Islander students don’t have any recent qualifications to use as the basis for their application to Melbourne, the non-school lever entry pathway could help gain a place in a preferred course.
+If potential Indigenous students students don’t have any recent qualifications to use as the basis for their application to Melbourne, the non-school lever entry pathway could help gain a place in a preferred course.